 While Community System capacities are limited in nature for excessive watering, it is still possible to have an eye-catching garden.
-The practice of water-smart landscaping allows homeowners to plan and maintain landscapes win an attractive way that requires less maintenance and less water.
+The practice of water-smart landscaping allows homeowners to plan and maintain landscapes in an attractive way that requires less maintenance and less water.
 Key tips to remember when it comes to water-smart landscaping are:

-- Choose plants that require less water.
-Check with your local nursery to see which plants they recommend based on watering requirements. - Group plants according to their watering needs.
-Grouping plants in "hydrozones," helps to reduce water usage as well as allowing you to water each zone's specific needs. - Maintain healthy soils.
-This helps to effectively cycle nutrients, minimizes runoff, retains water, and absorbs excess nutrients, sediments and pollutants. - Be very selective when adding turf areas.
-To improve the aesthetic of your landscape and better manage outdoor water use, plant turf only where there is a practical function. - Water wisely.
-Understand your plant's water needs and always avoid watering during the heat of the day. - Use mulch.
-Mulch helps to reduce evaporation, inhibits weed growth, moderates soil temperature, and helps to prevent erosion. - Provide regular maintenance.
-Replace mulch around shrubs and garden plants at least once per year, and remove weeds and thatch as necessary.
+- Choose plants that require less water: Check with your local nursery to see which plants they recommend based on watering requirements. - Group plants according to their watering needs: Grouping plants in "hydrozones," helps to reduce water usage as well as allows you to water each zone's specific needs. - Maintain healthy soils: This helps to effectively cycle nutrients, minimize runoff, retain water, and absorb excess nutrients, sediments and pollutants. - Be very selective when adding turf areas: To improve the aesthetic of your landscape and better manage outdoor water use, plant turf only where there is a practical function. - Water wisely: Understand your plant's water needs and always avoid watering during the heat of the day. - Use mulch: Mulch helps to reduce evaporation, inhibit weed growth, moderate soil temperature, and help to prevent erosion. - Provide regular maintenance: Replace mulch around shrubs and garden plants at least once per year, and remove weeds and thatch as necessary.